Milky Way Classical Cepheids Distances from Calibrated Infrared Period-Luminosity-Metallicity Relations: PLZ relations

 For multiple mode DCEPs (F1O, 1O2O), we use their longer periods.
-Then we use the equation $P_{\textrm{F}} = P_{\textrm{1O}}/(0.729-0.054\log P_{\textrm{1O}})$ \citep{skowron24} to fundamentalize the 1O-mode periods.
-We only add 1O-mode DCEPs with a period of $\log P_{\textrm{F}} \gtrsim 0.3$ for calibration, the reason can be seen in subsection \ref{sec:1O influence}.
-To remove possible outlier measurements, we apply the 2.7 sigma-clipping method for iterations.
-After several iterations, the number of samples converged, with approximately 5\% of the initial samples being rejected.
-Figure \ref{fig:1} shows our PLZ relations \footnote{In addition, we also calibrate a period--Wesenheit--metallicity (PWZ) relation of $W_{JK}$.
-The apparent Wesenheit magnitude $W_{JK} = m_{K_S} - \lambda \times(m_J - m_{K_S})$, is the reddening-free magnitude \citep{madore82,majaess08}. $\lambda = R_{K_S}/(R_J - R_{K_S})$, and we adopt $\lambda = 0.473$ derived from \cite{chen19}.
-We adopt a width of 0.086 mag \citep{breuval22} for the $W_{JK}$}, whereas Table \ref{tab:2} presents the fitting results (e.g., $\alpha$, $\beta$, and $\gamma$).
+Then we use the equation $P_{\textrm{F}} = P_{\textrm{1O}}/(0.716-0.027\log P_{\textrm{1O}})$ \citep{feast97} to fundamentalize the 1O-mode periods.
+In our calibration sample, the period range of F-mode DCEPs is $0.3 \lesssim \log P_{\textrm{F}} \lesssim 1.7$, and the period range of 1O-mode DCEPs is $-0.3 \lesssim \log P_{\textrm{F}} \lesssim 1.0$ (mainly distributed in $0.3 \lesssim \log P_{\textrm{F}} \lesssim 1.0$). \cite{ripepi22a} found that the PL relation for 1O-mode DCEPs in the Large Magellanic Cloud (LMC) exhibits a break at $P_{1O}$ = 0.58 (i.e., $\log P_{\textrm{F}}$ $\approx$ -0.10).
+Therefore, although the break has only been observed in the Magellanic Cloud Cepheids \citep{ngeow15,bhar16,ripepi22a}, we only add 1O-mode DCEPs with periods in the range $0.3 \lesssim \log P_{\textrm{F}} \lesssim 1.0$, which can retain most of the 1O-mode DCEPs and prevent the potential confusion caused by the possible break in 1O-mode DCEPs at shorter periods.
+To remove possible outlier measurements, we apply the 3-sigma clipping method for iterations.
+After several iterations, the number of samples converged.
+Figure \ref{fig:1} shows our PLZ relations \footnote{In addition, we also calibrate a period–Wesenheit–metallicity (PWZ) relation of $W_{JK}$.
+The apparent Wesenheit magnitude $W_{JK} = m_{K_S} - \lambda \times(m_J - m_{K_S})$, is the reddening-free magnitude \citep{madore82,majaess08}. $\lambda = A_{K_S}/E(J - K_S)$ and we adopt $\lambda = 0.473$ derived from \cite{wang19}.
+We adopt a width of 0.086 mag \citep{breuval22} for the $W_{JK}$}, whereas Table \ref{tab:1} presents the fitting results (e.g., $\alpha$, $\beta$, and $\gamma$).